 Detroiter Janik made it past Mikula and Chapman’s BRM also had a prudent look at the German’s Lola.
 Mick however had a small spin in turn 9, losing contact with Mikula and Janik.
 He now moreover had Bos to contain behind him.

-Up front, Jundt had reeled in Lacina and was starting to think of how he would get past the purple McLaren.
-Lacina being the latest of the late brakers, David would have his work cut out for him.
+Up front, Jundt had reeled in Adamovich and was starting to think of how he would get past the purple McLaren.
+Adamovich being the latest of the late brakers, David would have his work cut out for him.

 There suddenly was action all over the place.
 Mikula was in hot pursuit of Janik.
 Under braking for turn 7, the cars slowing from close to 185 miles per hour to about 80 miles per hour, the tangerine Lola touched the rear of the shiny blue McLaren.
 Janik spun.
 Chapman in the BRM only avoided him by also spinning, and losing heaps of time.
 David Sabre, who was about to lap this trio, was also forced into avoiding action.